Qiskit/qiskit_sphinx_theme/CONTRIBUTING.md

 ## Contributing to qiskit_sphinx_theme

-In addition to the general guidelines there are specific details for contributing to qiskit_sphinx_theme, these are documented below.
+In addition to the general guidelines, there are specific details for contributing to qiskit_sphinx_theme, these are documented below.

 ------